phalpern/WG21-halpern/noop_constructor_destructor.md

 -------------------------------------------------

-N4158 had weasel words that allowed `uninitialized_destructive_move` to start and end the lifetimes of its arguments without saying how.
+N4158 had weasel words that allowed `uninitialized_destructive_move` to start and end the lifetimes of its arguments without articulating a language mechanism.

 **Pros**: